Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a functional web application enabling users to send SMS messages via Twilio through a secure Next.js backend API.
+Goal: Create a functional web application that enables users to send SMS messages via Twilio through a secure Next.js backend API.

-Problem Solved: Provides a foundational structure for applications needing programmatic SMS capabilities (e.g., notifications, alerts, simple communication tools) while adhering to best practices for credential management and API interaction within a modern web framework.
+Problem Solved: Build a foundational structure for applications needing programmatic SMS capabilities (e.g., notifications, alerts, communication tools) while adhering to best practices for credential management and API interaction.

 Technologies: